Unit 6 - Practice Quiz

 19 In dynamic analysis, what does observing a change in the 'HKCU\Software\Microsoft\Windows\CurrentVersion\Run' registry key usually indicate?

-A. The system is updating
+C. The system is updating

-B. The malware is establishing persistence to run on startup
+D. The malware is establishing persistence to run on startup

 20 What is 'Process Injection'?

-B. Code belonging to one process being written into the address space of another process
+A. Code belonging to one process being written into the address space of another process

-C. Stopping a process efficiently
+C. Monitoring a process for errors

-D. Monitoring a process for errors
+D. Stopping a process efficiently

 21 What is a 'Mutex' (Mutual Exclusion) object often used for by malware?